austinzheng/Cormorant/README.md

 **Maps**, declared using braces: `{"one" 1 "two" nil "three" [1 2 3]}`, or the `hash-map` function.
 Maps can be used in function position in order to get a value for a key.

 **Strings**, declared using double quotes: `"this is a string literal"`.
-Strings can be manipulated using `first`, `rest`, etc. Lambdatron also supports a mutating **string builder** which can be used to efficiently construct strings through concatenation.
+Strings can be manipulated using `first`, `rest`, etc. Cormorant also supports a mutating **string builder** which can be used to efficiently construct strings through concatenation.
 Create one using `sb`, work with the buffer using `sb-append` and `sb-reverse`, and turn it back into a string using `str`.

 **Regular expressions**, declared as such: `#"[0-9]+"`, and backed by `NSRegularExpression`.
 Use `re-pattern` to create a regex at runtime.
 Use `re-first` to get the first match of a pattern in a string, and `re-seq` to get a list of all matches of a pattern in a string.
 Call `re-iterate` with a pattern, a string, and a function that takes two arguments; the function will be called once for each match with a vector of match tokens and a vector of ranges.
 The function can return `true` to end iteration, or any other value to allow iteration to continue.